 Leg pain should be inspected just in case you have a fractured or cracked bone.
 Pain after a bone breaks is triggered by the nerve endings found in your fibrous tissue that lines your bone (periosteum).
 Another thing that can provoke leg pain is repetitive tiny fractures or injuries to a given part of your leg.

 A good example is when your metatarsal bones of your foot breaks due to overuse that tires your bone.
 Sprains and strains can cause a ligament injury while shin splints happen when your tibia (shinbone) is overused to an extent of feeling pain.
-Bursitis that affects your leg’s trochanteric bursa or ischial bursa can result to bad leg pain.
+Bursitis that affects your leg’s trochanteric bursa or ischial bursa can result in bad leg pain.
 Some people develop the Compartment syndrome, which is a medical emergency.
 It involves extreme swelling in the compartments of the leg that has muscles.

 As with back pain, doctors use blood tests and X-rays to determine the cause of leg pain.
 If these are not effective, other methods are available: Ultrasound, ABI(Ankle-brachial index), CT scan, arteriogram, MRI, joint aspiration, nerve conduction studies and compartment pressures to diagnose compartment syndrome.